ankan-manna/Cloud-Computing/ST2.md

     - Go to **Load Balancers → Your ALB**.
     - Copy the **DNS name** from the description tab.
     - Paste it into your browser.
+    - You're using a Load Balancer to distribute incoming traffic between two EC2 instances.
+When you "access the server", you're actually visiting the Load Balancer, not the EC2s directly.
+The Load Balancer then forwards your request to one of the instances based on its algorithm.
     - You should see one of the two instance pages (showing hostname/IP) — this verifies load balancing is working.
     - when you refresh or open it in incognito then you might be see the ip address will be change due to this line.
     - echo "IP Address: $(hostname -I)" > /var/www/html/index.html